Post Judgment Attorneys in Madison & MilwaukeeHelping Parents Request Modifications to Prior Court Judgments

 There may also be a reason to return to court if one of the parties is not complying with the order of the court.
 For example:

 - a house may not have been put on the market as ordered;

 - a parent may not be getting access to the children;

 - a court ordered amount of support may not have been paid;

 - or a debt may not have been paid off or kept current as agreed.

 Each circumstance is unique and the response to the problem can also be unique.
-If you find yourself either needing information on how to cope with the other parent’s non-compliance or have been served with papers, please contact our Attorneys Amy L. Shapiro or Katherine L. Charlton in our Milwaukee office at 414-271-8650, Attorney Lynn Lodahl in our Madison office at 608-257-0040, or contact us to set up a consultation.
+If you find yourself either needing information on how to cope with the other parent’s non-compliance or have been served with papers, please contact our Attorneys Amy L. Shapiro or Katherine L. Charlton in our Milwaukee office at 414-271-8650, Attorney Lynn Lodahl in our Madison office at 608-257-0040, or contact us to set up a case evaluation.